This article covers the key differences between Extraction 1 and Extraction 2.

 In Extraction 1, the process has two stages:

-The consensus stage: one person reviews the two sets of extracted data and decides on the final dataset. the consensus data will be exported.
+• The consensus stage: one of the two reviewers compares the two sets of extracted data and decides on the final dataset. the consensus data will be exported.

 Extraction 2 has a similar two-stage process consisting of extraction and consensus but, unlike Extraction 1, it also supports a single reviewer extraction process.
 In single-reviewer data extraction the second stage is a simple check, rather than a comparison, of the data.
 This check can be done by any member of the team.